Home » DIY » outdoor living » Spray Painted Outdoor Rug for Camper or RV

 spray paint stenciled rug

 Yeah, that didn’t work!
-The camera saw it pretty well, but in this image and in real life, the spray painted stencil was not showing up at all.
+The camera saw it pretty well, but the spray-painted stencil was not showing up in this image and real life.

 paint pen outlines spray painted stencil outdoor rug

-spray painted stenciled outdoor rug MyRepurposedLifeThe stencil was purposely put in the bottom ⅓ of the outdoor rug because the chairs will most likely be located near the camper.
+spray painted stenciled outdoor rug MyRepurposedLifeThe stencil was purposely put in the bottom 1/3 of the outdoor rug because the chairs will most likely be near the camper.

-I love the “pop of color” the spray painted rug and box fan add to the camper!
-Isn’t is amazing how well the color of the spray painted box fan matches the camper?
+I love the “pop of color” the spray-painted rug and box fan add to the camper!
+Isn’t it amazing how well the color of the spray-painted box fan matches the trailer?

 I am a Happy Camper!